Young climate activists denounce 'youth-washing' in Milan

 Not all the youth delegates were unhappy with the process.
 Iraqi delegate Reem Alsaffar, 21, thanked organizers for the opportunity to meet other delegates from countries like hers that are under-represented in the climate discussion.

-"I think this event really, really gave us a new chance for hope for representing our countries bringing our thoughts and talents to the spotlight,'' she told a closing presser alongside Cingolani and Britain's Alok Sharma, he president of the Glasgow meeting, the 26th United Nations Climate Change Conference.
+"I think this event really gave us a new chance for hope for representing our countries bringing our thoughts and talents to the spotlight,'' she said during a closing news conference with Cingolani and Britain's Alok Sharma, the president of the United Nations Climate Change Conference taking place Oct.
+31-Nov.
+12 in Glasgow.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.